AmazeeLabs/subscriptions/README.txt

 allows the user to view all current subscriptions and make modifications.

 Postgres Compatibility:
-This module attempts to offer compatability with Postgres SQL, but has not yet been tested due to the unavailability of a suitable test environment.
+This module attempts to offer compatibility with Postgres SQL, but has not yet been tested due to the unavailability of a suitable test environment.

 Installation
 ------------------------------------------------------------------------------